Inside Our Reports

 The measures in the Community Checkup were selected by Alliance committees that include providers, quality improvement experts, health care purchasers and other health care experts.
 The first Community Checkup report was released in 2008, and over time, the selection of measures and public reporting has evolved.

 In 2014, legislation (ESHB 2572) was passed to create a Common Measure Set in Washington state.
 A statewide performance measurement committee was appointed by Governor Jay Inslee to oversee selection of the performance measures set.
 Technical workgroups, which included representatives from health research, medicine, behavioral health, insurance plans, public health, health care practices, consumer groups, minority populations and the business community, researched and recommended health and health care quality measures.
+Learn more about the Common Measure Set.

 Where does the data come from?